-I now work freelance and spend much of my life showing people birds, which is a very nice way to spend your retirement!
+I now work freelance and spend much of my life showing people birds, which is a very nice way to spend my retirement!
 I still run courses and bird trips for the Trust as well as running my own day trips and longer weekends further afield in the UK.
-In addition I lead wildlife safaris at the Knepp Castle re-wilding project, a fascinating conservation project just a few miles from Henfield.
 I also lead wildlife holidays to many places across the globe for a company called Wildlife Travel who donate all their profits to wildlife conservation organisations.
 In 2019, for my sins, I became Chairman of the Sussex Ornithological Society.

 I formed Henfield Birdwatch in 1999 and am very proud to have seen it evolve into one of the most widely recognised local community wildlife projects in the UK with a current membership of over 200.
-In 2011 we received the British Trust for Ornithology Marsh award in 2011 and £1,000.00 for our 2010 bird report.
+In 2011 we received the British Trust for Ornithology Marsh Award and £1,000.00 for our 2010 bird report.

 Wildlife Travel – Wild Flower Tours and Natural History Holidays